 While experimenting with air, Boyle and Hooke made their first great discovery, now called Boyle’s Law.
-They made their discovery using a glass tube similar to the one shown at the top of this page beside the picture of Boyle.
+They made their discovery using a glass tube similar to the one shown at the top of this page.
 Inside the tube, they used mercury to vary the pressure on a fixed weight of air.
 Boyle discovered that pressure multiplied by volume is a constant.
 In other words, when you increase the pressure on a gas, the gas’s volume shrinks in a predictable way.

 This was the first gas law to be discovered.
 Over a hundred years were to pass before the next gas law, Charles’ Law, was discovered in 1787.

 Boyle published this result in 1662.
 With its publication he emulated his hero Galileo for the first time.
 Galileo firmly believed that the world could be explained using mathematics – as indeed Pythagoras had in a much earlier age.
 Boyle had now shown by experiment that air follows mathematical laws.

 The Properties of Air and the VacuumBoyle discovered sound cannot travel through a vacuum.

 He did this by ringing a bell housed inside a 28 liter glass jar.
 The bell was rung with the help of a magnet outside the jar.
 As he pumped air out of the jar, the sound of the bell grew fainter and fainter.

 The vacuum pump is shown on the left.
 By turning the handle at the bottom, Boyle or Hooke could pump air out of the glass jar at the top.